Dublin Zoo: World of Primates

-The World of Primates houses contain various species of apes and monkeys.
-The exhibit opened to the public in 1996.
+The World of Primates exhibit opened to the public in 1996, and houses contain various species of apes and monkeys.
 The area comprises a string of man-made islands in a natural lake.
 The islands range in size from 15 to 30 square metres and are linked by wooden bridges to sleeping quarters on the lake shore.

 Some of the islands have climbing frames available for all the animals present in this location.
 Areas of each island have been sectioned off with hot-wire to facilitate the growth of vegetation and give each island a more natural appearance.
 On some islands, areas of foraging substrate, such as bark, have been provided to facilitate scatter feeding.

 The provision of large viewing windows in the sleeping quarters gives the public access to what is generally an off-show area in many zoos.
 However, there are areas where the animals can hide from the public in order to receive privacy.

-The islands mentioned above are inhabited by siamangs, red ruffed lemurs, ring-tailed lemurs, spider monkeys, and Celebes crested macaques.
-Each species has unlimited access to their outdoor enclosures both day and night all year round.
+The islands mentioned above are inhabited by siamangs, red ruffed lemurs, ring-tailed lemurs, and Celebes crested macaques.
+Each species has unlimited access to its outdoor enclosures both day and night all year round.
 The zoo has succeeded in breeding the primates on these islands.
 The Celebes crested macaque group have done exceptionally well since their introduction to the island, and success has also been achieved with the lemurs and siamangs.

 In early 2008, an orangutan escaped her enclosure.
-She had escaped for an hour and was on top of the Sumatran tiger nighthouse before a group of school children alerted staff.
+She had escaped for an hour and was on top of the Sumatran tiger night house before a group of school children alerted staff.
 That same year, an orangutan named Jorong was seen rescuing an injured moorhen chick from a pond, "patiently coaxing the bird ashore with a leaf before gently lifting it onto grass"; the rescue became known to the wider public in June 2011, when a four-minute video of the event was posted to YouTube.

 Family Farm

 Family Farm (formerly known as City Farm) originally opened in 1999, and re-developed in 2010.
 The area is designed to teach the public about modern Irish farming, and is a joint venture between Dublin Zoo and Agri Aware, a charitable trust that works to improve the image and understanding of Ireland's farming and food industry amongst the general public.

 Domestic livestock kept in Family Farm include Greyface Dartmoor sheep, Cheviot sheep, pygmy goats, Tamworth pigs named Rose and Ginger, Australorp chickens, call ducks, Indian Runner ducks, Simmental cows, a white rabbit named Roger and a Holstein Friesian cow named Bella.